All Products

 image

-An ECS instance collects and aggregates both real-time and offline GitHub event data.
-The data then flows into separate real-time and offline pipelines, which ultimately converge in Hologres to provide a unified service layer.
+An ECS instance collects GitHub event data for both pipelines.
+The data then flows into a real-time path and an offline path, both converging in Hologres as the unified service layer.

-• Hologres and MaxCompute are natively integrated at the storage layer.
-This allows Hologres to accelerate queries on MaxCompute’s massive historical datasets to satisfy low-frequency but high-performance query requirements.
-It also enables easy correction of real-time data using offline data to address potential gaps or omissions in the real-time pipeline.
+Unified layer: Hologres and MaxCompute are natively integrated at the storage layer, so Hologres can directly accelerate queries on MaxCompute's historical data.
+This also enables using offline data to correct gaps in the real-time pipeline.

 With end-to-end development support, this solution delivers sub-second data responsiveness, full pipeline visibility, minimal architecture components, fewer dependencies, and significantly reduced operational and labor costs.